Grist-Data-Desk/STLoR/METHODOLOGY.md

 Sept 12, 2024

 Over the course of reporting our [investigation](https://grist.org/land-grant-universities-stolen-indigenous-land/) into state trust lands benefiting land-grant universities, we observed thousands of acres of trust lands within tribal reservation boundaries.
 This repository represents the methods underlying our subsequent follow-up reporting.
 In it, we have sought to construct a dataset of all state trust lands, irrespective of beneficiary, that fall within reservation borders.
-The resulting dataset consists of approximately 2 million acres of state trust lands, spread across 15 states, within 79 tribal reservation boundaries.
+The resulting dataset consists of approximately 2.1 million acres of state trust lands, spread across 15 states, within 79 Indian reservation boundaries.

 To identify the types of activities that take place on state trust land parcels, we collected and compared state datasets describing land use.
 Activities in such data layers include, but are not limited to: active and inactive leases for coal, oil and gas, minerals, agriculture, grazing, commercial use, real estate, water, renewable energies, and easements.
 We calculated spatial joins between these layers in order to assign land uses to trust-land parcels on reservations.